professor91/LINUX-cmds/README.md

 # LINUX-cmds

-<h3> General commands </h3>
+#General commands
-mkdir <directory name>		--	Make a new folder
+- mkdir <directory name>		--	Make a new folder

-rm -rf <file/folder name>	--	Delete the file/folder
+- rm -rf <file/folder name>	--	Delete the file/folder

-ls      -- 	list all files/folders of the directory ls -a   --  list of all hiddn folders
+- ls      -- 	list all files/folders of the directory
+- ls -a   --  list of all hiddn folders

-sudo apt-get update
+- sudo apt-get update
-sudo apt-full upgrade
+- sudo apt-full upgrade

 cat file_name.extension  -- shows the data of the file nano file_name           -- lets you edit the file in terminal

-<h3> Pendrive commands </h3>
+#Pendrive commands

 lsblk                           -- shows lists of all drivers available